 In support of PRIME, we introduce an algorithm to generate logic puzzles of arbitrary complexity with three versions of each puzzle: a neutral baseline, a stereotypical version that confirms social stereotypes (e.g., Alice is a nurse, Ben is a doctor), and an anti-stereotypical version that contradicts these stereotypes (e.g., Alice is a doctor, Ben is a nurse).
 This helps us measure how implicit biases affect deductive reasoning in LLMs via controlled structural variations that preserve logical complexity while altering demographic associations.

-We focus our experiments in English on gender bias and compare reasoning across varying model sizes, puzzle complexities, and prompt-based mitigation strategies.
+Our experiments consider a gender bias setting in English, with a focus on names as implicit cues for gender.
+We evaluate structured reasoning in logic puzzles across model scales, puzzle complexities, and prompt-based mitigation strategies.
 While prior work often treats bias and logical reasoning as distinct, our findings suggest that this separation obscures how implicit biases can compromise deductive reasoning in LLMs.
 This may have serious implications for the real-world deployment of LLMs in decision-making settings.
-Our framework highlights how even subtle demographic associations can distort logical inference in structured tasks, signaling deeper risks in unstructured, real-world applications.
+PRIME makes this interaction visible by revealing how demographic associations can distort logical inference in structured tasks, signaling deeper risks in unstructured, real-world applications.

 Our contributions include: \begin{itemize} \item We introduce a novel logic puzzle-based framework, PRIME, to evaluate the effect of social biases on LLM reasoning.
 Our experiments probing gender bias demonstrate significant demographic decision bias and reveal that models perform better on stereotype-aligned puzzles than anti-stereotype counterparts.